 On another note... more art for JBToon and one of the last Key Frames from a test I am starting.

-placement of things, I think I got a good workable head.
+After playing with the shapes and placement of things, I think I got a good workable head.
 The rough drawings really felt good when trying to discover the best turning shapes.
 This was always one of my favorite things with 2D animation; creating the model sheets.
 It can be tough trying to figure out how the character turns, but the discoveries are worth it.
 There may be more evolution when the animation is started and I sure it will be for the best.

 the day I was leaving to come back to California I did a sketch of my wife and I. She says I never draw us so...NO..
 I dont like drawing myself.
 Just is a coincidence this month I guess.
 I made the cartoon version and played around a bit more.
 Kind of like our Cali post card.
 Dont be surprised if this gets used for parties or some other kind of invitation (insert address here).
 You see I left some space... ok.. back to drawing model sheets. oh! and I just realized that the shirt I am wearing is damn near the same color as the logo dude..uck